Italy is easily one of the most beautiful countries in the world and a MUST for all backpackers to explore at least once in their lives.

 Money in Italy

 Italy uses the Euro, which is accepted in over twenty-four European nations.
-As of February 2023, the Euro’s conversion rate is 1=1.06 US dollars.
+Find out how much your money is worth today by using the up-to-date converter below.

 ATMs and banks can be found throughout Italy, and you should never have a problem withdrawing cash.
 Most ATMs charge a fee for converting currency, but getting a zero foreign transaction fee card, like a Quicksilver Visa or a Charles Schwab card can keep the costs down!